Girdwood Community Hub

 - Beginners and Improvers computer courses - FREE

 - Prince’s Trust Team programme - a 12 week programme for young people between the ages of 16 and 24

 For more information on available courses at Girdwood Community Hub email email@example.com.

-The development is the first step in the wider regeneration of Girdwood Park, a 14 acre site located between Crumlin Road and Cliftonpark Avenue.
+The phase one development is the first step in the wider regeneration of Girdwood Park, a 14 acre site located between Crumlin Road and Cliftonpark Avenue.

 - indoor sports facility